MikeTarkington/flare_spotter/README.md

 `python3 spotter.py -lf -t container`

-To disable the yaml linter:
+To disable the yaml linter and the prompt for opening an editor:

-`python3 spotter.py -y`
+`python3 spotter.py -y -ne`

 ------------------------------------------------